 Most players, administrators and match officials recognised in Polycarp a reporter of integrity, fair and unbiased.
 A visiting Russian football team were so delighted with his match reports that they presented him with an honorary Order of Lenin, a Lenin badge.
 Polycarp called it as he saw it, that was his job, nothing else but the facts.
-There used to be banner on Nation newspapers which said, “the truth shall make you free.”
+There used to be a banner on Nation newspapers that said, “the truth shall make you free.”
 A lot of Nation pioneers made it their mantra.

 On October 1, 1969, Kenya met Tanzania, and against all odds, lost 3-0.
 Worse, it meant that Uganda, Kenya’s eternal rivals would keep the trophy on goal difference even if they failed to beat Kenya.
 Uganda had already scored 10 goals and conceded none.

 Here is how the Uganda Argus reporter saw events unfold: “Kenya’s centre-forward William “Chege” Ouma was sent off the field two minutes before the end by referee Kizito-Mubanda after he was hit with the ball.
 The same player had earlier been booked by the Kizito-Mubanda for a similar foul.

 “Police were forced to use dogs to disperse a large crowd which invaded the field.
 Ouma refused to leave the field.”

 It was a hard-fought match but Tanzania stood tall and defended brilliantly.